Hiromu-Nakamura/here-pysdk/README.md

 If you don't know how to get your credential, please refer [Credentials Setup](https://developer.here.com/documentation/sdk-python-v2/dev_guide/topics/credentials.html).

 ### Volumes
 Volumes mounted to the container is specified in `docker-compose.yml`.
-Please change the `volumes` part to your original one.
+Also, direcotory for the vulume in container is created in Dockerfile.
+Please change the each of them for your original one.

 ### How to run
 Run the `docker-compose up`.
 Jupyter Lab will start up automatically, then copy and paste the URL with your browser.
 The 8888 port is used for the Jupyter.